Hy-Red Gasoline Station

-Hy-Red Gasoline Station, also known as the Hy-Red Gulf Filling Station, is a historic filling station located at Greentown, Howard County, Indiana.
+Hy-Red Gasoline Station, also known as the Hy-Red Gulf Filling Station, is a historic filling station located at Greentown, Indiana.
 It was built in 1930, and consists of two sections.
 They are a projecting canopy or porte cochere with a steeply pitched roof supported by four pillars and a one-story small office building.
 Both sections include multi-colored brown and beige glazed brick.
 From 1939 to about 1958 it operated as a Gulf Oil filling station and thereafter housed a number of commercial enterprises including a Hickory Farms cheese shop.

 It was listed on the National Register of Historic Places in 1983.